ibm-mas/ansible-devops/docs/roles/ocp.md

 - `roks_flags` Can be used to specify additional parameters for the cluster creation

 #### Fyre specific facts
-- `username` Required when cluster type is quickburn or product_group
+- `username` Required when cluster type is quickburn
-- `password` Required when cluster type is quickburn or product_group
+- `password` Required when cluster type is quickburn
-- `fyre_product_id` Required when cluster_type is quickburn or product_group Product Group Id to use for cluster provisioning
+- `fyre_product_id` Required when cluster_type is quickburn Product Group Id to use for cluster provisioning

 #### Quick Burn specific facts
 - `fyre_cluster_size` Required when cluster_type is quickburn, currently supports `medium` or `large`